 |There is usually a damages cap, and the money received may be insufficient.||There is usually no limit for potential damages.|

 Nevada independent contractors are ineligible to file workers’ compensation claims in Nevada.
-Therefore, independent contractors who get injured on the job would need to bring an ordinary personal injury lawsuit: The most common claim is for Nevada negligence.
+Therefore, if you are an independent contractor who gets injured on the job, you would need to bring an ordinary personal injury lawsuit: The most common claim is for Nevada negligence.

 - Medical bills (including surgeries, home health caregivers, physical and occupational rehabilitation, prescription drugs, and transportation to and from appointments)